Student Catholic Action: Our Story

-We commit to the formation of Catholic student leaders, using the cell technique and contact method, to live out their faith-values (justice, peace, mercy and love) in collaborative, integrative, and sustainable development action.

 History

-The beginning
+Formation and early years

-SCA was founded in 1936 as a loosely formed city-wide association and was formally approved on April 12, 1936, by Archbishop Michael O’Doherty.
-The first unit was formed in the University of the Philippines by Columban Father Edward J. McCarthy in 1936, where it is still active today as UPSCA- Diliman.
+SCA was founded in 1936 as a loosely formed city-wide association and was formally approved on April 12, 1936, by Michael O'Doherty, then-Archbishop of Manila.
+The first unit was formed in the University of the Philippines by Columban Father Edward J. McCarthy in 1936, where it is still active today as UPSCA-Diliman.
 SCA later became an organization with Chapters in most educational institutions in the Archdiocese of Manila.

-Later in 1936 the organization extended its objectives to preparing Manila's students for participation in the 33rd International Eucharistic Congress.
+Later in 1936, the organization extended its objectives to preparing Manila's students for participation in the 33rd International Eucharistic Congress.

-Until the start of the Second World War SCA organized religion classes in non-sectarian schools with special student Masses in Sta.
-Cruz Church, and held annual rallies and regular convocations.
+Until the outbreak of the Second World War, SCA organized religion classes in non-sectarian schools, with special student Masses in Santa Cruz Church, and held annual rallies and regular convocations.

-Dormant stage and suspension
+World War II

-During the Japanese occupation of the Philippines the SCA registered with the occupying authorities and continued for a time with its regular student Masses, but eventually all activities ceased.
+During the Japanese occupation of the Philippines beginning in 1942, the SCA registered with occupying authorities and continued for a time with regular student Masses, but eventually all its activities ceased.

+Postwar era

 Revival and expansion

-After the war, in 1948, SCA was recognized by Columban Father James V. MacDevitt at the request of the Archbishop of Manila.
+After the war in 1948, SCA was recognized by the Columban Father James V. MacDevitt at the request of the Archbishop of Manila.
 With the immediate objective of establishing religion classes in non-sectarian and public schools, SCA was first organized in Catholic schools for the main purpose of providing the many catechists required.

-In 1949 the post-war SCA was formally inaugurated at UST Chapel, with 18 Catholic schools forming the nucleus of the organization.
-In the first twenty post-war years the number of school members in the Archdiocese of Manila increased to 138 including Catholic, non-sectarian and public schools.
-During the same period SCA was extended to practically all the archdioceses and dioceses of the Philippines.
+In 1949, the post-war SCA was formally inaugurated at UST Chapel, with 18 Catholic schools forming the nucleus of the organization.
+In the first twenty years after the war, the number of member schools in the Archdiocese of Manila increased to 138 including Catholic, nonsectarian, and public schools.
+During the same period, SCA was extended to practically all the archdioceses and dioceses of the Philippines.

 Consolidation

 In 1950, the First SCA Leadership Conference was held in Baguio.
-Two years after, it was mandated by the Philippine Hierarchy as member of the Catholic Action of the Philippines.
-Then the SCA affiliated with the Pax Romana International Movement of Catholic Students in 1955.
+Two years after, it was mandated by the Philippine hierarchy as member of the Catholic Action of the Philippines.
+Then, the SCA affiliated with the Pax Romana International Movement of Catholic Students in 1955.
 It affiliated with the International Young Catholic Students (IYCS) the next year.
-Leadership Training Schools ere initiated by Fr.
-Michael Nolan, SSC in 1957.
-The movement hosted the Pax Romana International Conference held in Manila from December 26, 1960, to January 9, 1961.
-It was participated in by more than 44 countries all over the world.
+Leadership Training Schools were initiated by Michael Nolan, SSC in 1957.
+The movement hosted the Pax Romana International Conference held in Manila from December 26, 1960, to January 9, 1961, hosting members from over 44 countries.
 The First SCA National Congress was convened in Iloilo from May 24 to 29, 1962.

 The main activity of catechetical instruction continued, but became one of many varied activities embraced in the five "SCA Areas of Concern".

+In the Marcos dictatorship

 Crisis

 SCA started to experience crisis in 1969.
-Heightened student activism affected SCA, especially during the martial law years.
-Student organizations like SCA were banned.
+Heightened student activism, culminating in the First Quarter Storm, affected the SCA especially in the ensuing martial law years.
+Like all student organizations at the time, the SCA was banned.